alanmitchell/bmon/docs/source/how-to-install-BMON-on-a-web-server.rst

 that you are temporarily installing Python packages, and they will temporarily relax the memory limit.

-Creating the BMON Django Settings File
+Creating the BMON Settings File
 --------------------------------------

 Django requires a ``settings.py`` file to provide essential information